antdke/antdke.co/content/posts/2021-02-11-Having-Enough-Liquid-Cash-Is-Important.md

 Having enough liquid cash on hand is important.

 - Too little → Can’t buy stuff
-- Too much → Impulse buy
+- Too much → Impulse buys

 In some respects, I'm a bit overinvested.